hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/661_20_friday_july_12.md

 This is the claim of a certain sect of Karmis.
 They think that each one of us is a creator.
 Pronounce the words, the thought which corresponds will arise, and the result will become visible.
-"Thought is the power of the word, the word is the expression of the thought," say Mimâmsakas, a Hindu philosophical sect.
+"Thought is the power of the word, the word is the expression of the thought," say Mimāmsakas, a Hindu philosophical sect.